On quasisymmetric plasma equilibria sustained by small force: Introduction

 We conclude with some remarks about achieving exact quasisymmetry.
 By construction, the magnetic field $B$ from the previous theorem will satisfy \eqref{qs2intro} but will only approximately satisfy the property \eqref{qs3intro} of quasisymmetry.
 Thus, our fields confine particles to zeroth but not first order in the guiding center approximation \cite{RHB20}.
 The error from being an exact weak quasisymmetry can be easily quantified; for a vector field $B_g$ of the form \eqref{gBqs}, assuming that $g$ is such that $\L_\xi g = 0$ the condition \eqref{qs3intro} reads \be \xi \cdot\nabla |B_g| = \frac{C^2(\psi)}{2|\xi|_g^4|B_g|} \bigg[ (\L_\xi \delta) (\xi ,\xi) +2 C^{-1}(\psi) (\L_\xi \delta) (\xi ,\nabla_g^\perp \psi ) +C^{-2}(\psi) (\L_\xi \delta) (\nabla_g^\perp \psi ,\nabla_g^\perp \psi ) \bigg]. \ee See Lemma \ref{propBLem}.
 Since \eqref{qsform} involves the Euclidean deformation tensor alone, it is controlled by the deviation of $\xi$ from being a Euclidean isometry and our solution will have $\xi \cdot\nabla |B_g|$ small.
 The error from being a strong quasisymmetry is also quantifiably small.

 It is worth remarking that there are additional freedoms in our construction that could, in principle, be used to further constrain the constructed solution.
 Specifically, in our theorem, we treat $\xi$ as a fixed vector field sufficiently close to $\xi_0$ and we made the somewhat arbitrary choice that the map $\gamma$ should be volume preserving.
-The results in \cite{CDG20} actually allow one to construct the map $\gamma$ so that $\det\nabla \gamma := \rho$ is any given function, sufficiently close to one; in fact by iterating that result, one can additionally achieve that $\det \nabla \gamma = X(\phi, \eta, \pa\phi, \pa\eta,\partial \pa_s\phi,\partial \pa_s\eta)$ for a suitable nonlinearity $X$ sufficiently close to one when $\phi, \eta = 0$.
-Using this freedom, it is possible to show that, under some (possibly restrictive and undesirable) assumptions on the field $\xi$, the Jacobian $\rho$ can be used to achieve exact quasisymmetry on a slice of the torus (namely on the cross-section $D$).
-Due to its local character, ensuring this property holds seems of little practical interest for ion confinement in a stellarator.
-Whether or not a carefully designed field $\xi$, perhaps constructed dynamically along side the solution, can be used to ensure quasisymmetry exactly on the whole domain remains an open issue.
+The results in \cite{CDG20} actually allow one to construct the map $\gamma$ so that $\det\nabla \gamma := \rho$ is any given function, sufficiently close to one; in fact by iterating that result, one can additionally achieve that $\det \nabla \gamma = X(\phi, \eta, \pa\phi, \pa\eta,\partial \pa_s\phi,\partial \pa_s\eta)$ for a suitable nonlinearity $X$ sufficiently close to one when $\phi, \eta = 0$. {Using this freedom, it is possible to show that, under some (possibly restrictive and undesirable) assumptions on the field $\xi$, the Jacobian $\rho$ can be used to achieve exact quasisymmetry on a slice of the torus (namely on the cross-section $D$).
+Ensuring this property holds seems of little practical interest for ion confinement in a stellarator, since particles starting on the slice will immediately leave.
+In contrast, Garren and Boozer \cite{GB} and Plunk and Helander \cite{PH} show that exact quasisymmetry is possible to achieve on one flux surface while maintaining the MHS force balance, which is of greater relevance to confinement in a stellarator.
+It is unknown whether or not quasisymmetry can be achieved in a volume.
+We leave open the question of whether or not, using our approach, a carefully designed field $\xi$ (perhaps constructed dynamically along side the solution) can be used to ensure quasisymmetry on a flux surface or a volume.}